Curried Parsnip Soup – For Olympic Strength

 Lorraine: I love socialising with friends, getting PB’s and doing parkruns (the free 5k run that started in the UK and is slowly spreading across the world).

 Dave: Sounds good.
 I have a couple of questions about food, too!
-Do you have any favourite veggie foods or meals?
+Do you have any favourite veggie foods or meals (we have 79 to be exact – our best vegetarian meals ever!)?

 Lorraine: Haha, well, I just tried your red lentil soup!
 It was very nice and quick and easy to do.